Marketing-Suite/ios-sdk/ReadMe.md

 - (void)application:(UIApplication )application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {
   NSError *error;
-  [[EMSMobileSDK default] subscribeWithDeviceToken:deviceToken error:&error, completionHandler:completionHandler;
+  [[EMSMobileSDK default] subscribeWithDeviceToken:deviceToken completionHandler:nil];
 }
 ```

-The call to EMSMobileSDK.default.Subscribe will send the device token to CCMP, subscribing the device to CCMP push campaigns.
+The call to EMSMobileSDK.default.subscribe will send the device token to CCMP, subscribing the device to CCMP push campaigns.
 CCMP will return a unique identifier called a Push Registration ID (PRID).
-This will be saved in NSUserDefaults.
+This will be saved in the Keychain.

 When a push notification is received, whether from CCMP or your own services, call the following function passing in the userInfo object to allow the notification to be registered with CCMP.